TrentBrick/RewardConditionedUDRL/README.md

 X-axis is number of gradient updates (100 per epoch).
 20 rollouts per epoch.
 If each rollout is approx 300 environment steps then multiply this X-axis by a factor of (20*300)/100 = 60 to get environment steps.

 NB.
-Because of different rollout lengths for each seed, some of them did not finish their training steps but I killed the job a bit early to generate all of these comparisons.
+I had other code running during this job so it should actually take closer to 10 hours.

 Figure from paper:

 ![UDRL-paper](readme_files/papercode/UDRL.png)
 Average of 20 random seeds (5 in my case.)
-This is the only case where my code seems to reproduce the figure.
-For example, the 100K X-axis point in my code corresponds to approx. 0.6x10^7 environment steps.
-And the average looks to be a bit higher than 100.
+Appears to be replicated by my results.

 UDRL in Sparse-LunarLander:

 ![UDRL-sparse](readme_files/mycode/UDRL-sparse_evalmean.png)
-(one of the seeds died at the start of training.)

 Figure from paper:

 ![UDRL-paper](readme_files/papercode/UDRL-sparse.png)
+Average of 20 random seeds (5 in my case.)
+Appears to be replicated by my results.

 RCP-R with exponential weighting: